Five Most Common Medical Mistakes

 More often than not, we put doctors on pedestals, but they are just as capable of making mistakes as anyone else.
-In fact, we wrote a blog on how medical error is actually the third leading cause of death in the U.S. When medical errors are made by doctors, hospitals will often try to hide the mistake.
+In fact, we wrote a blog on how medical error is actually the third leading cause of death in the U.S. When common medical mistakes are made by doctors, hospitals will often try to hide the mistake.
 However, some doctors have stepped forward and have listed the most common causes of medical errors they have made, including:

 - Wrong medications: This type of medical error can include incorrect instructions, wrong dosages, prescribing a medication that will harm the patient and failure to relay risks of side effects.